onap/sdc-sdc-tosca/README.md

    from this version the max version will no longer be checked by the parser.
 2. **Operations support**: add support for parsing the Operations in the tosca models.

+## 1.4.2

+### Features:
+1. **enable types validation**  from this version all types in CSAR will be verified, all used types should be properly declared in "base" yml files e.g. node.yml , data.yml etc.